 - I wanted a wood table top because the natural wood grain hides dirt and scratches pretty well

-- Ikea Linnmon tabletop is just shy of a couple inches from my desired length.
+- I need a longer table top to put on top of the drawers.
+Ikea Linnmon tabletop is shy of a couple inches from my desired length.

 Here’s how I created the thick and sturdy table top using the plywood: